 Food sensitivities occur via different immune pathways than food allergy and cannot be detected by standard food allergy testing.
 Food sensitivities develop from lost tolerance in the gut, where much of our immune system is located.
 Sensitivity reactions are often delayed and dose dependent, and can involve multiple foods and food chemicals, making them difficult to sort out.

 Sensitivities can be involved in GI symptoms, headache, rashes, joint pain, fatigue, fat storage, ear/nose/throat problems, MS, seizures, asthma, behavioral issues, to name just a few.
 These all have an association with inflammation, which can be caused or exacerbated by food in susceptible individuals.

 This practice prefers the Mediator Release Test, or MRT, for food sensitivity evaluation, with Sensitivity, Specificity, and Split-Sample Reproducibility at greater than 90 percent for non-IgE pathways.
-This new video shows how reproducible MRT results really are: http://www.allenbonilla.com/my-leapmrt-test-results/.
-In other words, you can trust the information you are working with.
+A new clinical summary can be found in the January 2014 issue of the Townsend Letter.